raclettejs/raclette-docs/docs/introduction/architecture.md

 - Which parameters should be passed
 - How the transition is handled (modal, navigation, etc.)

 InteractionLinks abstract away manual wiring of events.
-Instead, you declare **what should happen**, and Raclette takes care of the rest.
+Instead, you declare **what should happen**, and raclette takes care of the rest.

 ## Global Store

-At the center of everything is Raclette’s **global Redux store**.
+At the center of everything is raclette’s **global Redux store**.
 It is the single source of truth for the application state and provides:

 - Visibility into active Widgets and Compositions
 - Access to global configuration, metadata, and context